matejak/estimagus/README.md

 - Execution of each tasks is an independent event.
   Tasks may depend on each other, but how relatively smoothly will a task flow can't be deduced from execution of other tasks.
 - If the team reestimates anything, the history of reestimations is not relevant.
+- It is impossible to find out who or how many people worked to complete a task.

+### Casual Model

+- Team works on multiple tasks simultainously.
+- Some time between start and end of the work, the task is marked as being in progress, and it is concluded at some point.
+- The team's work is reflected in progress that at one point results in a completion of a task, which is a measurable event.
+- The relation between measurable progress and subjective effort is not solid, but the correlation is significant.

 ## Purpose